Battle of Long Sault: Battle

-The Iroquois war party had 200 warriors, including several enslaved Huron fighting for the Iroquois, and advanced down the Ottawa in canoes.
-Five warriors in two canoes landed and were ambushed by the French; the French had predicted the Iroquois' likely landing place and set the ambush after spotting the canoes.
-The Iroquois were driven off with four casualties by French musket fire.
-Next, the main Iroquois force landed and made an immediate and unsuccessful assault on the fort.
-The Iroquois invested the fort, which included building their own fort.
-Dollard refused an Iroquois parley, fearing a ruse; in response, the Iroquois captured the undefended French canoes.
-The second Iroquois attack used the scrapped French canoes as fuel to burn the French fort's walls; the second assault was repulsed, and among the Iroquois casualties was the Seneca chief.
+The Haudenosaunee war party had 200 warriors, including several enslaved Wendat fighting for the Haudenosaunee, and advanced down the Ottawa in canoes.
+Five warriors in two canoes landed and were ambushed by the French; the French had predicted the Haudenosaunee's likely landing place and set the ambush after spotting the canoes.
+The Haudenosaunee were driven off with four casualties by French musket fire.
+Next, the main Haudenosaunee force landed and made an immediate and unsuccessful assault on the fort.
+The Haudenosaunee invested the fort, which included building their own fort.
+Dollard refused an Haudenosaunee parley, fearing a ruse; in response, the Haudenosaunee captured the undefended French canoes.
+The second Haudenosaunee attack used the scrapped French canoes as fuel to burn the French fort's walls; the second assault was repulsed, and among the Haudenosaunee casualties was the Seneca chief.

 A monument in Montreal featuring an engraving of the battle.

 Some of the defenders sortied, cut off the head from the Seneca chief's body, and returned to mount the head on the palisade.
-A third Iroquois assault also failed.
-The Iroquois sent a canoe upstream for reinforcements; a second war party with 500 men, originally moving on Ville-Marie, responded.
-The Huron slaves shouted promises of fair treatment for any Huron who abandoned the French; all of the Huron, except Chief Annahotaha, deserted.
-The Iroquois killed all but five of the deserters; the survivors later returned to Ville-Marie with news of the French defeat.
+A third Haudenosaunee assault also failed.
+The Haudenosaunee sent a canoe upstream for reinforcements; a second war party with 500 men, originally moving on Ville-Marie, responded.
+The Wendat slaves shouted promises of fair treatment for any Wendat who abandoned the French; all of the Wendat, except Chief Annahotaha, deserted.
+The Haudenosaunee killed all but five of the deserters; the survivors later returned to Ville-Marie with news of the French defeat.
 The second war party arrived on the fifth day of the battle before the fourth assault.

 The fourth assault advanced using mantlets, made from three logs attached together, which were effective shields against French musketry.
 The French food supplies were nearly exhausted.
-The Iroquois entered the fort through a breach created with knives and axes and by climbing the walls.
+The Haudenosaunee entered the fort through a breach created with knives and axes and by climbing the walls.
 Dollard threw a keg of burning gunpowder from atop the wall; the bomb struck the palisade and caused many French casualties when it exploded within the fort.
-Dollard was killed as the Iroquois stormed the fort.
-There were four French survivors; three were seriously wounded and burned alive in the fort, and the Iroquois later tortured and killed the fourth.
+Dollard was killed as the Haudenosaunee stormed the fort.
+There were four French survivors; three were seriously wounded and burned alive in the fort, and the Haudenosaunee later tortured and killed the fourth.

 Archibald Lampman's epic poem "At the Long Sault" calls Dollard "Daulac".